konflux-ci/build-definitions/task/verify-source/0.1/README.md

   workspaces:
     - name: basic-auth
       secret:
-        secretName: github-token
+        secretName: git-token
 ```

-The task will automatically detect the `token` file in the workspace and use it for GitHub API authentication.
+The task will automatically detect the `token` file in the workspace and set the appropriate environment variable based on the repository URL.